It is on record that historically japanese knotweed was present on Princes Parade.

 In the same article they said “Princes Parade has been thoroughly walked by grounds maintenance officers and no other plants have been identified.”

-The site is currently heavily overgrown with nettles and brambles so we would be interested to know how the officers have managed to “thoroughly” walk the site.
+The site was at the time heavily overgrown with nettles and brambles so we would be interested to know how the officers have managed to “thoroughly” walk the site.